Linear Quadratic Stochastic Optimal Control Problems with Operator Coefficients: Open-Loop Solutions: Introduction

 \ms

 Several contributions have been made in this work.
 Firstly, all the involved coefficients are operator-valued processes or operator-valued variables.
 The appearance of the operator coefficients in the state equation and the cost functional prompts us to develop some new methods and techniques.
 Actually, our results on the FSDEs and backward stochastic differential equations (BSDEs, for short) with operator coefficients are of independent interests themselves.
-Secondly, we establish the equivalence between the open-loop solvability of Problem (OLQ) and the well-posedness of a coupled FBSDE with operator coefficients.
-Thirdly, under some conditions, the well-posedness of the revelent FBSDE with operator coefficients is established by the method of continuation.
+Secondly, under a convexity condition, we establish the equivalence between the open-loop solvability of Problem (OLQ) and the well-posedness of a coupled FBSDE with operator coefficients.
+Thirdly, under some conditions, the well-posedness of the relevant FBSDE with operator coefficients is established by the method of continuation (which is original introduced in \cite{Hu-Peng 1995}).
 Fourthly, as an application of our general abstract results, we present the solution to the mean-field LQ problem (which is a major motivation of the current work).
 The open-loop optimal control for the MF-LQ control problem is characterized by the solution of a Fredholm type integral equation of the second kind.
+The theoretical results are also applied to a concrete mean-variance portfolio selection problem arising from mathematical finance.

 \ms